Ricardicus/Ricardicus/README.md

-Feel free to investigate my repos and please file an issue or pull request if you see anything that is completely crazy.
+File an issue or pull request if you see anything that is completely crazy.